scottyschup/ruby-curriculum/projects/minesweeper.md

 ### Saving

+After you have your UI working, you should add save/load functionality.
 You should be able to save/load your minesweeper game to/from a file.
-Implement this functionality last.

-You may also wish to track the time it takes for the user to solve the game, keeping track of the ten best times.
-You may want to have some multiplier to account for the difference in difficulties between small and larger grids.
+As a bonus, you may also wish to track the time it takes for the user to solve the game, keeping track of the ten best times.
+You may want to keep separate lists for the different sizes.

 [minesweeper-wiki]: http://en.wikipedia.org/wiki/Minesweeper_(Windows)